hikeventures/hikeventures.github.io/_posts/trips/2017-01-12-komsa-alta.markdown

 ---

 Would we recommend climbing up the Komsa?
 Yes, definitely.

-If you happen to be in Alta this is probably one of the highlights.
+## Alternative trips
+We have also been <a href="http://www.hikeventures.com/winter-camping-alta/">winter camping and snowshoeing</a> in the neighborhood of Alta and we also went on a <a href="http://www.hikeventures.com/hammerfest-daytrip/">day trip to Hammerfest</a>.

 {% include store.html %}